Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/virtualbox.md

 VBoxManage.exe: error: Context: "SaveSettings()" at line 3111 of file VBoxManageModifyVM.cpp
 ```

-Then the `vagrant destroy` command didn't manage to clean things up properly.
+Then the `vagrant destroy` command didn't clean things up properly.

 The default location for these files is: